qmk/qmk_firmware/docs/faq_build.md

 This page covers questions about building QMK.
 If you haven't yet done so, you should read the [Build Environment Setup](getting_started_build_tools.md) and [Make Instructions](getting_started_make_guide.md) guides.

-## Can't Program on Linux
+## Can't Program on Linux or FreeBSD
 You will need proper permissions to operate a device.
 For Linux users, see the instructions regarding `udev` rules, below.
-If you have issues with `udev`, a work-around is to use the `sudo` command.
+FreeBSD users, see the instructions below regarding `devd` configuration.
+If you have issues with `udev` or `devd`, a work-around is to use the `sudo` command.
 If you are not familiar with this command, check its manual with `man sudo` or [see this webpage](https://linux.die.net/man/8/sudo).

 An example of using `sudo`, when your controller is ATMega32u4: